 Some Kemetic followers merge the Egyptian beliefs into a Wiccan framework and follow the Wheel of the Year but using Egyptian deities.

-Author, Ame Vanorio, is the founder of CPH and is fascinated by Egyptian deities.
-She recently took a college course in Ancient Egypt.
+Author, Ame, is the founder of CPH and is fascinated by Egyptian deities and a devoted follower of Bastet.
+She recently took a graduate course in Ancient Egypt while renewing her teaching license.
+Ame is an environmental educator, wildlife rehabilitator and retired science teacher.

 Isis, originally called Aset, meaning Queen of the Throne, was a powerful goddess not only in Ancient Egypt but also in the Greek and Roman worlds.
 No wonder so many pagans seek to honor her today!